towaquimbayo/Ora/README.md

 Efficiently organize and manage tasks and schedules to optimize productivity.

 * __Personalized Task Lists and Schedules__: The application analyzes students’ schedules and preferences to create personalized task lists and schedules, prioritizing tasks to enhance productivity and reduce stress.
-* __Task Prioritization__: Using Open AI, the application prioritizes tasks automatically by considering course credits, task weight, and deadlines, helping students focus on the most important tasks first.
+* __Task Prioritization__: Using OpenAI, the application prioritizes tasks automatically by considering course credits, task weight, and deadlines, helping students focus on the most important tasks first.
 * __Calendar View__: Students can view their schedules in a calendar format, drag and drop tasks to move deadlines, and create new tasks directly on the calendar.
 * __Task List View__: Tasks are displayed in a list format, sectioned by courses, allowing students to manage their workload efficiently.